 1. Academic action within the subject or project

-- When a faculty member chooses this, they should also submit documentation to the Office of Student Conduct in the form of either a letter to file or a formal complaint (outlined below as option 2 or 3).
-Submitting documentation to the Office of Student Conduct helps ensure that the student does not receive multiple academic action responses for repeated violations without being held responsible for a pattern of behavior across subjects.
+When an instructor chooses this option, they should submit documentation to the Office of Student Conduct in the form of either a letter to file or a formal complaint (outlined below as option 2 or 3).
+Doing so ensures that a student is held responsible if they have engaged in this pattern of behavior across subjects.

 2. Letter to file